-Clarice, I was so excited to meet you at the Writer to Writer conference in Hershey, PA, and then discover we were both winners of the Operation First Novel contest!
-How did you feel when you found out you were a finalist?
+Clarice, how did you feel when you found out you were a finalist?
 What about when Jerry Jenkins announced you won second place?

 Truthfully, I was thankful Jerry Jenkins planned to announce the winners in Hershey instead of Colorado because it’s a lot closer to New Hampshire!
 In 2011, I’d been an OFN finalist with my first novel, so this time I submitted my second novel, hoping for a different outcome.
 To be honest, when my name was called, I was in a fog—mainly because I’d been sick that whole weekend.

 Your winning novel is titled Double Header and the main characters include sports columnists and Red Sox rookies.
 I’m guessing you’re a baseball fan?

 Living with my children (and now grandchildren) who are all avid sports fans, I didn’t have much choice but to join them.
 Much of my info was gained through osmosis.
 But when you read Double Header, you’ll discover it’s not really about baseball at all.

 Library Journal called Double Header “…a dramatic and tension-filled tale.”
 Without giving too much away, can you tell us about some of that drama and tension?

 She’s frantic to keep her father’s reputation from being tarnished.